Skip to main content

 4. Add an SSL certificate to the CDN resource.

-5. Replace the domain in links on the website.
+5. Replace the domain in the links on your website.

-If you do not yet have a domain you want to use as a personal one, register it.
+If you do not have a domain yet that you want to use as a personal domain, register one.
 You can register a domain in Selectel.

-If you already have a domain, go to step 2.
+If you already have a domain, proceed to stage 2.

 2. Create a CNAME record in DNS hosting